fcelda/nsec5-draft/nsec5.md

 To do this, the server returns:

+;; ->>HEADER<<- opcode: QUERY; status: NOERROR; id: 38781

+;; QUESTION SECTION:
+;; c.example.org.
+IN      MX

+;; AUTHORITY SECTION:
+example.org.
+3600    IN      SOA     a.example.org. hostmaster.example.org.
+2010111214 21600 3600 604800 86400

+example.org.
+3600    IN      RRSIG   SOA 16 2 3600 20170412024301 20170313024301 5137 example.org. /rT231b1rH/p

-* NSEC5PROOF RR for c.example.com.
-Per {{precompute}}, this
-  NSEC5PROOF RR may be precomputed.
+* This is an NSEC5PROOF RR for c.example.com.
+Per {{precompute}}, this NSEC5PROOF RR may be precomputed.

-\[stick the dig output for this NSEC5PROOF RR here.]
+c.example.org.
+86400   IN      NSEC5PROOF      48566 Amgn22zUiZ9JVyaT

-* Signed NSEC5 RR "matching" c.example.org
+* This is a signed NSEC5 RR "matching" c.example.org
-  its with CNAME and MX Type Bits cleared.
+  with CNAME and MX Type Bits cleared.
 This NSEC5 RR has its owner name equal to the NSEC5 hash of c.example.org.
 NSEC5 RR are always precomputed.

-\[stick the dig output for this NSEC5PROOF RR here.]
+o4k89v.example.org.
+86400 IN      NSEC5   48566 0 0O49PI A TXT RRSIG

+o4k89v.example.org.
+86400 IN      RRSIG   NSEC5 16 3 86400 20170412024301 20170313024301 5137 example.org. zDNTSMQNlz/J

 ## No Data Example, Opt-Out In Effect

-\[Sharon has no idea how to make such an example.]
+\[Dimitris: This case separation reads kind of awkward.
+I would rather rename this section to Delegation to Unisgned Opt-out zone and the previous to simply No Data]

+Consider a query for a type A record for foo.d.example.org.

+The server must prove the following facts:

+* Existence of closest provable encloser example.org

+* Non-existence of next closer d.example.org

+* Opt-out bit is set in the closest provable encloser NSEC5 record

+To do this, the server returns:

+;; ->>HEADER<<- opcode: QUERY; status: NOERROR; id: 45866

+;; QUESTION SECTION:
+;; foo.d.example.org.
+IN      A

+;; AUTHORITY SECTION:
+d.example.org.
+3600    IN      NS      ns1.d.example.org.

+* This is an NSEC5PROOF RR for example.com.
+Per {{precompute}}, this NSEC5PROOF RR may be precomputed.

+example.org.
+86400	IN	    NSEC5PROOF	    48566 AjwsPCJZ8zH/D0Tr

+* This is a signed NSEC5 RR "matching" example.org.
+This NSEC5 RR has its owner name equal to the NSEC5 hash of example.org.
+NSEC5 RR are always precomputed.

+0o49pi.example.org.
+86400	IN	NSEC5	48566 0 BAPROH NS SOA RRSIG DNSKEY NSEC5KEY

+0o49pi.example.org.
+86400	IN	RRSIG	NSEC5 16 3 86400 20170412034216 20170313034216 5137 example.org.
+4HT1uj1YlMzO

+* This is an NSEC5PROOF RR for d.example.org.
+This
+NSEC5PROOF RR must be computed on-the-fly.

+d.example.org.
+86400   IN      NSEC5PROOF      48566 A9FpmeH79q7g6VNW

+* This is a signed  NSEC5 RR "covering" d.example.org with its Opt-out bit set.
+The NSEC5 hash of d.example.org, which is BLE8LR,
+sorts in canonical order between the
+"covering" NSEC5 RR's Owner Name and Next Hashed Owner Name.

+baproh.example.org.
+86400 IN      NSEC5   48566 1 JQBMG4 A TXT RRSIG

+baproh.example.org.
+86400 IN      RRSIG   NSEC5 16 3 86400 20170412024301 20170313024301 5137 example.org. fjTcoRKgdML1

 ## Wildcard Example